russmckendrick/records/content/albums/live-at-the-apollo-1389988/index.md

 ## Videos
-### A NITE AT THE APOLLO LIVE! by Daryl Hall & John Oates with David Ruffin & Eddie Kendricks
+### A NITE AT THE APOLLO LIVE by Daryl Hall  John Oates with David Ruffin  Eddie Kendricks
-{{< youtube id="uZ2evBezbqs" title="A NITE AT THE APOLLO LIVE! by Daryl Hall & John Oates with David Ruffin & Eddie Kendricks" >}}<br>
+{{< youtube id="uZ2evBezbqs" title="A NITE AT THE APOLLO LIVE by Daryl Hall  John Oates with David Ruffin  Eddie Kendricks" >}}<br>

 ## Release Images